 The nearest Underground stations that you can take your bike to are Westminster (Circle and District), St James Park (Circle and District), and Embankment (Circle and District).
 All are a short cycle from the start.

-The closest mainline stations to the start are Charing Cross, Waterloo and Victoria.
+The closest overground stations to the start are Charing Cross, Waterloo and Victoria.
 These are all a few minutes cycle from the start.

 Trains from Windsor & Eton Central are operated by First Great Western.
 For trains to Paddington via Ealing you will need to change at Slough.
 It is likely that there will be strict restrictions in place for carrying bikes across the rail network and you will need a reservation for your bicycle.
 Please double check your plans in advance and be prepared to make alternative arrangements.